-- Press the MODE button to select energy source.
-There are three settings: - LP (Gas Mode) Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - AC (Electric Mode) Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running. - AU (Automatic Mode) Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available. - Press the TEMP SET button to change temperature setting from 1 to 9 on display.
-Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold\ food has been added. \The refrigerator will retain temperature more efficiently if food is already cold before placing inside.
+Press the MODE button to select energy source.
+There are three settings: LP (Gas Mode) - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.
+AC (Electric Mode) - Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

+if gas is available.

+• Press the TEMP SET button to change temperature setting from 1 to 9 on display.
+Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added.

+NOTE: The refrigerator will retain temperature more efficiently if food is already cold before placing inside.